Welcome to Florida Tech's Internationalizing the Campus Committee website!

 Did you know?

-- The Florida Tech majors with the largest representation from the total international student enrollment are mechanical engineering, electrical engineering, computer science, aerospace engineering and civil engineering.
+- The Florida Tech majors with the largest representation from the total international student enrollment are mechanical engineering, electrical engineering, computer science, aerospace engineering and computer information systems.

 - U.S. institutions need to continue to draw globally mobile students to remain competitive, especially as global comparisons and ranking exert more influence.